 Education for a better world

-To know more, visit: https://www.ibo.org/programmes/primary-years-programme/
+To find out more, visit: https://www.ibo.org/programmes/primary-years-programme/

 During the last six months of the MYP5 programme, students prepare their final Personal Project.

-To know more, visit: https://www.ibo.org/programmes/middle-years-programme/
+To find out more, visit: https://www.ibo.org/programmes/middle-years-programme/